playframework/playframework/documentation/manual/working/javaGuide/main/dependencyinjection/JavaDependencyInjection.md

 @[constructor](code/javaguide/di/constructor/MyComponent.java)

-Each of these have their own benefits, and which is best is a matter of hot debate.
 For brevity, in the Play documentation, we use field injection, but in Play itself, we use constructor injection.

+Constructor injection is the most testable, since all the dependencies are required up front to construct an instance of the class, but it is also more verbose.
+Guice also has several other [types of injections](https://github.com/google/guice/wiki/Injections) which may be useful in some cases.

 ## Dependency injecting controllers